 LEQL follows a SQL-style syntax and constructing a query is simple and intuitive.
 Each search must begin with a

-The LEQL Query Bar has two modes.
+The LEQL Query Bar has three modes.
 The first mode is simple mode that will allow you to build queries by selecting the desired functions and keys with your mouse.

 The second is the advanced mode which will allow you to enter the full query using the keyboard.
 Experienced users will likely find this mode faster, but the syntax is strict and you must remember the different analytic functions available.

-You can quickly switch between the simple and the advanced mode by clicking the blue link to the top right of the query bar.
+You can quickly switch between the simple and the advanced mode by clicking the mode switcher to the left of the query bar.
 If you find yourself in the advanced mode with an invalid query, the system will prevent you from returning to the simple mode.
 To return to the simple mode delete the query or fix the syntax errors.

 Logentries supports both logical and comparison operactors which allows you to create more complex searches.
 The below guide will introduce both sets of operators available to use while constructing a query

 Logentries supports the following logical operators to create comprehensive search criteria.